Aryan241/Aryan241.github.io/_posts/2026-06-12-this-blog-is-all-you-need.md

 ## The Transformer Architecture

-Follow along the architecture while we explain what each component does.
+Follow along the architecture while I explain what each component does.
 The left half of the model is called the *Encoder*, and the right half is called the *Decoder*.

 ![The Transformer Architecture](/images/transformer_architecture.png)